Catafrancia123/PB95-PyToBasic/README.md

 ### Misc

-Note that that you can only type 40 characters in one line.
+Note that you can only type 40 characters in one line.
 This is not being checked in most cases.
 Instruction numbers don't have a limit.

 Local variables don't exist.
 Functions can only use global variables.

-You can only use 1 comparison at the time in if statement.
+You can only use 1 comparison at a time in if statements.

 You can't assign truth values to variables directly.
 You need to use something like ``TR = 1`` and ``FL = 0``, because they technically exist.

-Since you can't use break statement, you must change conditional variable of the infinite loop.
+Since you can't use the break statement, you must change the conditional variable of the infinite loop.

-Game tip, sometimes your code will silence stop keys (e.g. pause, break) until completing, so make sure to save your hard written code before executing.
-You may loose it otherwise!
+Game tip: sometimes your code will silence stop keys (e.g., pause, break) until completing, so make sure to save your hard-written code before executing.
+You may lose it otherwise!

 ## Contribution

-If you want to improve already existing code or implement your own functionality, then go ahead.
+If you want to improve the existing code or implement your own functionality, then go ahead.
 If you want to reach me, there's a Discord link in my profile.

 ## License

-This project uses MIT License.
+This project uses the MIT License.
 See [LICENSE](https://github.com/Lemon4ksan/PB95-PyToBasic/blob/master/LICENSE) for details.